Packaging ESP-IDF Components

 You shouldn't add your component's directory to EXTRA_COMPONENT_DIRS

-, because it will break the examples downloaded with the repository.
+, as it will break the examples downloaded with the repository.

 Upload Component with GitHub Action